TobsBP/Vision-System-Integration/README.md

 Both scripts ensure that the system remains locked until the "boca de lobo" button is pressed, and they provide functionality to export the captured images to a specified server path.

+## Other Scripts

+### load_screen.py
+This script just opens a screen to show the video from the video capture board.
+I use it to see the Raspberry Pi screen.
+- Connects to the USB port.

+### microscope.py
+This script just opens a screen to show the video from the video capture board, but here I can apply some filters.
+I was testing some filters to use in the AI.
+- Connects to the USB port.
 ---

 # Microscope - Setup and Operation